brainlid/wbs_markdown/README.md

 - `wbsm new` - Creates a new `wbs.project.md` markdown file.
 - `wbsm r` - Generates an HTML report from the default `wbs.project.md` file.
 - `wbsm w` - Watch for changes to the `wbs.project.md` file and auto-generate the HTML report.
+- `wbsm o` - Open the generated report in your default browser.

 ### Initialize a new project configuration